restpose/restpose/docs/collections.rst

 Category fields are somewhat similar to exact fields, but are attached to a taxonomy (essentially, a hierarchy of field values).
-Searches can then be used to find all documents in which a value in a document is a descendent of the search value.
+Searches can then be used to find all documents in which a value in a document is a descendant of the search value.

 They have one additional parameter: the "taxonomy" parameter, which is the name